Understanding Vesicoureteral Reflux

 Without medical attention, VUR can cause infections that move into the kidneys and cause scars.
 This can permanently damage the kidneys.
 Fortunately, there are medical and surgical approaches to treating VUR that can help prevent this.

 At Comer Children's, children receive comprehensive treatment for VUR from our highly trained pediatric urologist.
 Some children may only need conservative management.
 They will require a daily low-dose of antibiotics until they are age 3 to 5 years.
 This will help prevent urinary tract infections.
 They'll also need regular imaging tests.
 If children have started or finished potty training, they will also take part in bladder retraining.
 Comer Children's is home to a well-respected bladder clinic, where children undergo a customized program that helps them learn dietary changes and new behaviors to prevent infections.
 Under the guidance of a nurse practitioner, children learn how to empty their bladder on a schedule and avoid holding their urine.

 When conservative treatment fails or is not the preferred option, children have access to the latest surgical therapies available at Comer Children's.
-This includes a minimally invasive approach to VUR.
+This includes an endoscopic approach to VUR.
 During this outpatient procedure, the child receives general anesthesia.
 Then, our pediatric urologist places a small tube through the urethra and into the bladder.
 The doctor injects a safe, nontoxic gel into the bladder wall, near where the ureters join the bladder.
 This gel forms a bulge that helps prevent urine from flowing back up into the ureter.
 Research shows that this treatment has a 70 to 80 percent cure rate with one injection and this could be safely repeated, if needed, to reach a 100 percent cure rate.